To review PART ONE, just the following points:

 7. The Pope

 The Pope literally became the king of kings (apposing 1 Tim 1:17; 2:2-5; 6:15; Rev 15:3;17:14; to name a few).
 He claimed for himself position above all secular leaders as being placed there by God.
-He ruled as a king in a palace, amongst great riches and wealth, untouchable by ordinary human beings.
+He ruled as a king in a palace, among great riches and wealth, untouchable by ordinary human beings or even other believers [followers] of Jesus Christ, contradicting even just Acts 10:34; Rom 2:11 and Tit 2:11.
 He claimed for himself the title “Pontifex Maximus”, the High Priest of the church forgetting that all believers are priests and kings unto God (Rev 1:6; 5:10; et cetera).
 Also that Jesus Christ is forever the High Priest of His followers (His Church, His Body, His Bride, His City) – Read Hebrews 7 and 9.
 Note Heb 9:14 refers to dead works and lifeless observances.
-Note Heb 9:11; 10:14-23; and so on. (refer to the “brief review” on top of page one).
+Note Heb 9:11; 10:14-23; and so on.
+(Refer to the “brief review” on top of page one).

 The riches that befell these church authorities, was obtained mainly through the outrageous practice of taking money for supposed forgiveness of sins (even prior to committing pre-planned acts), claiming to proportionately be reducing the time of agony in “purgatory”.
 Even “package deals” at discounted prices were available.